 A 529 plan lets you prepare for college, provides significant tax incentives for doing so.
 The 529 plan also encourages you to engage in higher-return securities such as bonds, helping you to collect more capital in most portfolios than you might.
 The scheme requires funds in the account to accumulate tax-deferred which, if used for qualified college costs at qualifying organizations, can be withdrawn tax-free.
 Some states even offer a tax advantage, enabling you to exclude the donations from the state taxes.

-There’s a lot of versatility incorporated into the 529 plan.
+There’s a lot of versatility incorporated into how to use 529 plan to pay for college.
 Part of the plan’s appeal is that everyone can build and add to one.
 This makes pitching in for parents, grandparents, other families, and even acquaintances.

 The higher-return securities help allow the power of compound growth to work its magic on your 529 plan if you have many years before the funds are required, helping your money gain money.
 Let’s get to know what is a 529 plan and how does it work?